Xilinx/Vitis-Tutorials/Machine_Learning_Tutorial/Section_3-Basic/Module_7/app/README.md

 krnl.setArg(6,  OUT_RESIZE_HEIGHT);

 ```
-The last step enqueue the task and run it, wait for the task to complete, and the results will be stored in out_buf_0 and out_buf_1.
+- At last, enqueue the task and run it, wait for the task to complete, and the results will be stored in out_buf_0 and out_buf_1.
 ```c++

 printf("Enqueue Stage\n");